 I first caught wind of the storm that would become Super Typhoon Usagi the night before.
 By midday, just before setting out for Kenting, Usagi had been upgraded to a category 1 typhoon and was likely to land a direct hit on the southern tip of Taiwan—exactly where I was riding—in two or three days time.
 I kept a close eye on the public advisories from that point forward, pulling up the latest info anytime I made a pit stop on the way down south.
 At some point I figured I might have some tough decisions to make.

 Beyond the grotesque factories and gaudy betel nut booths of the western plains I entered into a new country: the Taiwan of glossy tourist brochures.
 The smog-choked sprawl gave way to long stretches of coastal highway with beautiful vistas in every direction, all lit by the golden light of late afternoon.
-The air was clear and pristine for a change and everything was infused with a warm glow.
+The air was clear and pristine for a change, the landscape infused with a warm glow.

 When I reached Fāngshān 枋山 I made a brief detour, cutting through town by way of a modest páifāng 牌坊 (a Chinese-style archway) to see what there was to see.
 It looked much like any other town at a glance so I did not stay long.
 Fangshan is somewhat notable for being the southernmost railway station in all Taiwan.
 From here the South-Link Line curves inward, toward the mountainous interior, eventually reaching the eastern coast at Dàwǔ 大武, where I would be battling gale-force winds two days hence.